FePhyFoFum/quartetsampling/doc/prog_desc.rst

 ``-V/--verbout``
 ^^^^^^^^^^^^^^^^

-**Description:** Provide output of the frequencies of each topology and QC
+**Description:** Provide output of the frequencies of each topology and QC.

 **Type:** boolean flag